 Business income is income you earn from carrying on a business either solely or in partnership.
-For the purposes of determining eligible income for Government super contributions purposes, distributions of business income from a trust or from a company in which you hold shares are not regarded as your business income.
+For Government super contributions purposes, distributions of business income from a trust or from a company in which you hold shares are not regarded as your business income.

-Most business income is included in the Business and professional items schedule for individuals 2016 at P8.
+Most business income is included in the Business and professional items schedule for individuals 2018 at P8.
 However, that schedule instructs that some types of income should be included in other items on your tax return.
 In order to determine eligibility for Government super contributions we need to know your total business income, not just the amounts included at P8.
 Accordingly, we ask you to calculate these amounts in worksheets 1, 3 and 5.